Anthares101/k3s-pi-cluster/README.md

 - `cluster_monitoring_update_repo`: If you change the `cluster_monitoring_version` above set this to true to force the update
 - `grafana_from_email`: The admin email used in Grafana
 - `certmanager_version`: cert-manager version to install
+- `cloudflare_email` and `cloudflare_token`: If you set this two variables the playbook will install a cluster issuer that will use Cloudflare API for letsencrypt certificates instead of the http challenge
 - `letsencrypt_email`: The email to use for the letsencrypt certificates
 - `externalTrafficPolicy`: Let you decide what policy the Traefik load balancer should follow.
 [More information](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/#preserving-the-client-source-ip)